 Carrying out thorough ghost hunting investigations is a long and tedious process, and to be in with the best chance of catching some evidence, you need to have the right ghost hunting equipment with you.
-The larger professional teams have an array of equipment they use, some of it extremely expensive, that ordinary groups and individuals simply don’t have the budget to buy.
+The larger professional teams have an array of equipment they use, some of it costly, that ordinary groups and individuals don’t have the budget to buy.

-Digital cameras are the simplest and best option to use for amateur and professional ghost hunters alike.
-Because you can transfer photos directly to your computer for further investigation, it saves a lot of time and money when compared to developing shots taken using a film camera.
+Digital cameras are the simplest and best option for amateur and professional ghost hunters alike.
+Because you can transfer photos directly to your computer for further investigation, it saves a lot of time and money compared to developing shots taken using a film camera.

-The one drawback with using a digital camera though can be the lack of settings to choose from (in many cases) and there can be a lag period when taking your photos.
+The one drawback of using a digital camera can be the lack of settings to choose from (in many cases), and there can be a lag period when taking your photos.

 IR Cameras (Night Vision)

-On an investigation you may want to record video to document your experiences.
-For this you’re going to need a good IR (infra-red) night vision camera.
+You may want to record a video to document your experiences on an investigation.
+For this, you’re going to need a good IR (infra-red) night vision camera.

-It’s a matter of preference whether you choose digital over analogue, both have their benefits.
-With digital it allows for easy uploading to a computer and the audio file can then be shared easily.
+It’s a matter of preference whether you choose digital over analogue.
+Both have their benefits.
+With digital, it allows for easy uploading to a computer, and the audio file can then be shared easily.
 Some seasoned investigators still use analogue as they allow for better record keeping.
-Whichever digital recorder you choose, it’s recommended that you have two with you at all times, so you can cross reference each during a review.
+Whichever digital recorder you choose, it’s recommended that you have two with you at all times so that you can cross-reference each during a review.

-Pack at least 3 maybe even 5 sets of spare batteries for each device!
-Spirits are known to drain the energy from fully charged devices, and you never know when your batteries are going to run out of power!
-So it’s always better to prepared.
+Pack at least three, maybe even five sets of spare batteries for each device!
+Spirits are known to drain the energy from fully charged devices, and you never know when your batteries will run out of power!
+So it’s always better to prepare.

-Used to make a note of the time of any experiences and to time your investigations in different areas of the location.
+Used to note the time of any experiences and to time your investigations in different areas of the location.
 Best to buy one with an illuminating face or fingers so you can see it in the dark.
-Of course you can use your phone but we recommend using a watch as it wouldn’t affect your eyes like the lighting of the screen on a phone would.
+Of course, you can use your phone, but we recommend using a watch as it wouldn’t affect your eyes like the screen’s lighting on a phone would.

 Notepad & Pens